BehdadKhodabandehloo/ControversyDetection/README.md

   -  The Bursty Dynamics of the Twitter Information Network (Behdad)
   -  Quantifying Polarization on Twitter: The Kavanaugh Nomination (Mehrdad)
   -  Content and Network Dynamics Behind Egyptian Political Polarization on Twitter (Behdad)
+  -  Analyzing Polarization of Social Media Users and News Sites during Political Campaigns (Mehrdad)
+  -  Stance Evolution and Twitter Interactions in an Italian Political Debate (Behdad)

 Papers that would be read:
-  - stance evolution (Behdad)
+  - (Behdad)
-  - analyzing polarization (Mehrdad)
+  - (Mehrdad)

 Task that would be done:
   -  RWC measure(Behdad)
-  -  Dynamic Graph Building(Mehrdad)
+  -  (Mehrdad)

 # Related Lines of Research:
 - How topics operate as inputs to the twitter network structure and how it changes?
-* Related Articles:
-- "The Bursty Dynamics of the Twitter Information Network"

-# Twitter Network Structure